kpuzzonia/hw-habit-tracker/README.md

 - Stage 3 : Add option to delete and add habits that are tracked.

 - Stage 4: Provide number of days completed and streaks.

+## Work log:

+### 12/2/2025
+- Added reset button and coded reset functionality using JavaScript.
+- Next: Code function that will add up completed tasks on change.